zsviczian/obsidian-excalidraw-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help me improve Excalidraw
 title: ''
 labels: ''
 assignees: ''

 ---

+**Your environment**
+Please run `Command Palette/Show Debug info` in Obsidian and paste the result here.

 **Describe the bug**
 A clear and concise description of what the bug is.